black-sliver/mockipelago/README.md

 ## But why?

-The goal is to be able to do automated testing of clients.
+The goal is to be able to do automated and semi-automated testing of clients and client libs.

 ### Why not extend upstream MultiServer?